theleftcoast/swarm-simplex-bootstrap/readme.md

 + Bootstrapping

 ### Installation
 ssb_optimize can be installed as a python package using pip.
-Package dependencies include numpy, itertools, numbers, and multiprocessing.
+Dependencies include numpy, itertools, numbers, and multiprocessing.
 ```console
 python -m pip install ssb_optimize
 ```
-Initial development was done in Python 3.6 so I suspect the package will work with any Python 3 installation.
+ssb_optimize was developed in Python 3.6 so I suspect the package will work with any Python 3 installation.
 That being said, it hasn't been tested with any other versions of Python (if somebody would like to help with this, please let me know).

 ### Testing